LoadView – Concurrent User Testing

 LoadView can initiate a test at a known safe level of traffic and then add additional users every minute so you can see how the website load times are affected as more simultaneous users visit the site.
 Once you have identified the number of concurrent visitors that pushes response times past your comfort level, you can then begin diagnosing the cause of the slowdown.

 Are you looking to identify how many concurrent connections a website can handle before it is significantly slowed down?
 LoadView will help you identify the answers to your peak performance questions by tracking average page load times under increasing levels of user traffic.

 At what point does the Reddit “Hug of Death” or the “Slashdot Effect” take down your website?
 Find out by performing concurrent user testing with LoadView.

-RUM is a great tool for tracking your website performance in real time from a user’s perspective.
-Simultaneous user load testing goes a step beyond RUM where you actually generate traffic from simultaneous virtual users in order to stress test a system.
+RUM can be a great tool for tracking your website performance in real time from a user’s perspective, however, getting enough real users to understand performance can prove difficult.
+Synthetic, real brower load testing goes a step beyond RUM where you generate traffic from simultaneous virtual users in order to stress test a system.